Ivan-6332/Fresh-Track-SL-WebSite/README.md

-To run the code - npm run dev and run it in localhost:5173
+To run the code - 'npm run dev'
+run it in - 'localhost:5173'